-In deepwater impoundments, floating and submerged aquatic plants are typical, including American water-lily (Nymphaea odorata ssp. odorata) and bladderworts (Utricularia spp.) in the Coastal Plain, and spatterdock (Nuphar advena), watershield (Brasenia schreberi), pondweeds (Potamogeton spp.), northern water-starwort (Callitriche heterophylla), and duckweeds (Lemna spp.) state-wide.
-Rare peaty or sandy Coastal Plain ponds with abundant seepage inputs support state-rare species such as water bulrush (Schoenoplectus subterminalis), Robbins' spikerush (Eleocharis robbinsii), horsetail spikerush (Eleocharis equisetoides), purple bladderwort (Utricularia purpurea), and big floating-heart (Nymphoides aquatica).Reference: Coulling (2002), McCoy and Fleming (2000), Walton et al .
+In deepwater impoundments, floating and submerged aquatic plants are typical, including white water-lily (Nymphaea odorata ssp. odorata) and bladderworts (Utricularia spp.) in the Coastal Plain, and common spatterdock (Nuphar advena), water shield (Brasenia schreberi), pondweeds (Potamogeton spp.), large water-starwort (Callitriche heterophylla var. heterophylla), and duckweeds (Lemna spp.) state-wide.
+Rare peaty or sandy Coastal Plain ponds with abundant seepage inputs support state-rare species such as water bulrush (Schoenoplectus subterminalis), Robbins' spikerush (Eleocharis robbinsii), horsetail spikerush (Eleocharis equisetoides), purple bladderwort (Utricularia purpurea), and big floating heart (Nymphoides aquatica).Reference: Coulling (2002), McCoy and Fleming (2000), Walton et al .
 (2001).

 Click on the images below to open a larger image in a separate window.